Alcohol Can Disrupt Gene Expression

 - Craft Beer: Varies widely in carbohydrate content, often high-carb due to ingredients and brewing methods

 Each fl oz.
-(29.5 g) of light beer contains the following nutrients [17].
+(29.5 g) Light Beer contains the following nutrients [17]:

 Nutrients in 1 fl oz.
 (29.5 g) of Light Beer | Amount |